MooreThreads/RetinaGS/README.md

 ## Usage

 ### Data
-The data could be orgnised as follows:
+The data could be orgnised as follows (Colmap formulation):
 ```
 data/
 ├── scene1/